-In 2012, about 22% of the world's electricity was generated from renewable energy sources.
-Of that, about 77% came from hydropower (down from 77% in 2012).
-Between 2020 and 2050, the Energy Information Administration (in the IEO2016 Reference case) projects that about 33% of new renewable generation will be hydropower (in the IEO2013 Reference case, hydropower was projected to have over 50% of the generation growth).
-Despite this growth, the EIA projects that hydropower will drop to just over 50% of the total energy generation in 2040 and 23% of the total renewable energy generation in 2050.
+In 2020, about 28% of the world's electricity was generated from renewable energy sources.
+Of that, about 57% came from hydropower (down from 77% in 2012).
+Between 2020 and 2050, the Energy Information Administration (in the IEO2021 Reference case) projects that hydropower generation will increase 1.1% per year, while renewable electricity is expected to grow by over 4% per year.
+Because of this, the EIA projects that hydropower will drop to just over 29% of the total renewable energy generation in 2040 and 23% of the total renewable energy generation in 2050.
 (Just a few years ago, they projected over 50% in 2040.
 They did not expect solar and wind to grow as rapidly as they have.)
 This drop in total percentage is very apparent in the chart below.
 (Note that the chart below uses the same data as the chart on the previous page, but is expressed as a percentage instead of total generation.)

-In their 2016 "hydropower status report" (an outstanding resource for international hydropower trends!) the International Hydropower Association (IHA) reports that 33.7 GW of new hydropower capacity was installed in 2019 (down from 21.9 GW in 2017 and 33.7 in 2015).
-At the end of 2015, worldwide hydropower capacity was about 1,212 GW (up from 1,036 GW in 2014).
+In their "2020 Hydropower Status Report" (an outstanding resource for international hydropower trends!) the International Hydropower Association (IHA) reports that 15.6 GW of new hydropower capacity was installed in 2019 (down from 21.9 GW in 2017 and 33.7 in 2015).
+At the end of 2019, worldwide hydropower capacity was about 1,308 GW (up from 1,036 GW in 2014).
 Total generation was a record 4,306 TWh, which was "the single greatest contribution from a renewable energy source in history", which IHA states avoided "an estimated 80 - 100 million metric tonnes of carbon emissions."
-Brazil led all other countries in increased capacity, with nearly 20 GW of growth in 2019, followed closely by China at 4.17 GW of additional capacity.
+Brazil led all other countries in increased capacity, with over 4.91 GW of growth in 2019, followed closely by China at 4.17 GW of additional capacity.

 Types of Hydropower Plants